AN ALL-INCLUSIVE PRESENCE

 Some Notes on Technique

-Having been a photographer all my adult life, and since 2004 one with access to the digitization of images, I eventually came to the realization that if I were to paint on glass instead of opaque substrates, I would be generating high definition transparencies that could then be digitized and printed in a variety of sizes.
-(As you look at the images contained in this book, please imagine how they would look if you were seeing them in the scale for which they are really intended, which for the latest paintings may be in excess of 4 feet in their shorter dimension.)
+Having been a photographer all my adult life, and since 2004 one with access to the digitization of images, I eventually realized that if I were to paint with black Sumi ink on glass instead of paper or board, I would be generating high definition transparencies that could then be scanned and printed in a variety of sizes.
+(As you look at the images that follow, try imagining how they would look if you were seeing them in the scale for which they were intended, which for the last generations of glass paintings is around four feet in their long dimension.)

-This edition follows a large unbound prototype of the same book housed in a clam shell box and finished in 2011.
+This edition follows a large unbound prototype of the same book housed in a clam shell box and finished in 2011.)